Strike At Spains Iberia Express Grounds Flights - UrduPoint

 The stoppage comes as Spain's airline sector struggles with rolling strikes by staff at budget rivals EasyJet and Ryanair.

-By midday (1000 GMT), eight flights had been cancelled but there were no delays, a USO statement said, indicating 1,500 passengers had been affected.
+Throughout the day, eight flights were cancelled in Spain but there were no delays, a USO statement said, indicating 1,500 passengers had been affected.

 Iberia Express confirmed eight "preventative cancellations", saying in a statement it had arranged alternative flights or transport for 84 percent of affected passengers, with the rest opting for a refund or vouchers.